The Augmented Lagrange Multiplier Method for Exact Recovery of Corrupted Low-Rank Matrices

 Fortunately, as it turns out, we do not have to solve the sub-problem exactly.
 Rather, updating $A_{k}$ and $E_{k}$ once when solving this sub-problem is sufficient for $A_{k}$ and $E_{k}$ to converge to the optimal solution of the RPCA problem.
 This leads to an inexact ALM (IALM) method, described in Algorithm \ref{alg:inexact_ALM}.

 The validity and optimality of Algorithm \ref{alg:inexact_ALM} is guaranteed by the following theorem. \begin{theorem} For Algorithm \ref{alg:inexact_ALM}, if $\{\mu_k\}$ is nondecreasing and $\sum\limits_{k=1}^{+\infty}\mu_k^{-1}=+\infty$ then $(A_k,E_k)$ converges to an optimal solution $(A^*,E^*)$ to the RPCA problem. \end{theorem} \begin{proof} See Appendix \ref{sec:inexact_ALM}. \qquad \end{proof} We can further prove that the condition $\sum\limits_{k=1}^{+\infty}\mu_k^{-1}=+\infty$ is also necessary to ensure the convergence, as stated in the following theorem. \begin{theorem} If $\sum\limits_{k=1}^{+\infty}\mu_k^{-1}<+\infty$ then the sequence $\{(A_k,E_k)\}$ produced by Algorithm \ref{alg:inexact_ALM} may not converge to the optimal solution of the RPCA problem. \end{theorem} \begin{proof} See Appendix \ref{sec:necessary_condition}. \qquad \end{proof} Note that, unlike Theorem \ref{thm:exact_ALM} for the exact ALM method, Theorem \ref{thm:inexact_ALM} only guarantees convergence but does not specify the rate of convergence for the inexact ALM method.
 The condition $\sum\limits_{k=1}^{+\infty}\mu_k^{-1}=+\infty$ implies that $\mu_k$ cannot grow too fast.
-The choice of $\mu_k$ will be discussed in Section \ref{sec:Discuss}.
-Actually IALM is the alternating direction method (ADM) in the literature \cite{Kontogiorgis98,He98}.
-However, the traditional ADM requires that the penalty parameter $\mu_k$ be upper bounded, while in this paper we do not impose such a constraint.
-The advantage of unbounded $\{\mu_k\}$ is that the feasibility condition $A_k+E_k=D$ can be approached more quickly because $D-A_k-E_k = (Y_{k}-Y_{k-1})/\mu_{k-1}$ and $\{Y_k\}$ is bounded.
+The choice of $\mu_k$ will be discussed in detail in Section \ref{sec:Discuss}.